 In the folk calendar of Britain, Midsummer's Eve takes place on June 23rd, Midsummer's Day on the 24th.
 Records of celebrations being held on these days go back at least as far as the 14th century, when a monk of Winchcombe, on the Cotswold edge of Gloucestershire, refers to local folk rolling a flaming wheel down a hill on Midsummer's Eve.
-A similar rite was held on the same day in the Vale of Glamorgan in south Wales in the 1820s and is described in some detail:
+A similar rite held on the same day in the Vale of Glamorgan in south Wales in the 1820s is described as follows:

 “People conveyed trusses of straw to the top of the hill, where men and youths waited for the contributions.
 Women and girls were stationed at the bottom of the hill.
 Then a large cart wheel was thickly swathed with straw and not an inch of wood was left in sight.
 A pole was inserted through the centre of the wheel, so that long ends extended about a yard on each side.
 If any straw remained, it was made up into torches at the top of tall sticks.
 At a given signal the wheel was lighted and set rolling downhill.
 If this fire-wheel went out before it reached the bottom of the hill, a very poor harvest was promised.
 If it kept lighted all the way down, and continued blazing for a long time, the harvest would be exceptionally abundant.
 Loud cheers and shouts accompanied the progress of the wheel.”